 All classes begin with physical fitness exercises.

-This team of highly motivated young students aged between 6 and 18 train all year (weekends, courses and sometimes during the holidays) to create individual or group acts that they produce as performances or entertainments, in a range of locations depending on demand (business functions, village fêtes or sports events, private parties, etc…).
+This team of highly motivated young students aged between 6 and 18 train all year (evenings, weekends, sometimes during the holidays) to create individual or group acts that they produce on demand as public or private performances or entertainments, (business functions, village fêtes or sports events, private parties, etc…).

-These young people are selected by audition or after having been noticed during the recreational training courses for their physical aptitude, motivation, charisma and good behaviour.
+These young people are selected through auditions or noticed during the recreational training courses for their physical aptitude, motivation, charisma and general behaviour.
 They must all follow at least eight hours of coaching a week.
 Some will go on after their training into the circus school's professional training programme or that of another professional circus school that is a member of the FEDEC.

 This course is designed for students who have finished mandatory school and who want to continue their studies while practising circus arts in a semi-professional way, in order to participate in the various festivals and performances that take place in Switzerland or abroad.
 This training requires twelve hours of coaching a week.
 It can only work if there is close collaboration between the interested parties (parents, instructors and school management) in order to obtain the necessary dispensation for the hours of coaching.
 It enables students to attain a strong physical level, wide experience in practising circus arts and a qualification in circus arts instruction issued by Zôfy Circus School and perhaps the schools involved.

 This course is designed for young people or young girls who have finished compulsory schooling in Switzerland or abroad and who want to enter into a career as a circus artist or (once official state recognition is obtained) as specialist circus arts instructors.
 This training takes place over three academic years.
-An evaluation takes place during the second and third terms as well as a performance, an individual or group activity in preparation for the various circus festivals in Switzerland or abroad, and potentially being taken on, once completing their qualification, by different Swiss circuses, depending on demand.
+Evaluations take place during the second and third terms as well as a final yearly performance.
+Individual or group projects are prepared and performed in various circus festivals in Switzerland or abroad, as oppportunities to potentially being taken on, after completing their qualification, by different Swiss circuses, depending on demand.

-Monsieur Zygmunt Biegaj's long experience in coaching top-level athletes, as much in acrobatic gymnastics as in circus arts disciplines, such as rocking board, hand-to-hand, Russian bar, banquine, trampolining, tumbling, etc… enables Zôfy Circus School to welcome artists who are already trained and who want to perfect their act or to develop within the school's structure, taking private lessons.
+Our experience in coaching top-level athletes, as much in acrobatics as in circus arts disciplines, such as teeterboard, hand-to-hand, Russian bar, banquine, trampolining, tumbling, aerial arts etc… enables us to welcome professional artists either for residency, self-practice or private coaching.